rajeshvkothari/oom/GIN_README_2508.md

   - **DMaaP Server**
       ------------

-    - Create AWS VM on Ohio region with following specifications and SSH it using putty:
+    - Create AWS VM in Ohio region with following specifications and SSH it using putty:

       ```sh
 	  Name: DMaaP Server